 Dr. Rashmi Byakodi

 Certain foods can be quite damaging for our teeth, especially the ones with high acidic levels.
 These foods cause the pH level of mouth saliva to be more acidic.
-With the help of this recipe, you can maintain correct pH levels and still enjoy your favorite high-acidic foods, like apples and coffee.
+With the help of this baking soda mouth rinse, you can maintain correct pH levels and still enjoy your favorite high-acidic foods, like apples and coffee.

 Can mouthwash be harmful?
 What can you use instead of mouthwash?